The Story of IAMBE

 In 2016, I developed a ‘communication, & connection’ model to create fresh perspective and possibilities for adults and children.
 As a result they experience:

 Play, Poetry & Possibilities

 I was searching for a word to encompass my model.
-At one point, as I often do, I looked up to the sky and requested a word and 3 days later ‘IAmBe’ arrived at Waterloo Station.
+At one point, looking up to the sky to request a word and 3 days later ‘IAmBE’ arrived at Waterloo Station.